Agile Component Design

 Build tools such as Gradle Build Tool and Maven or IDE such as IntelliJ IDEA allows potential users to fetch the component without having to install out-of-the-box mechanisms.

-Javadoc is the standard and hugely helpful approach to document classes and component public interfaces in Java.
+Javadoc is the standard and hugely helpful approach to documenting classes and component public interfaces in Java.
 Similar tools exist for other programming languages.

 Architecture design records provide hints why specific design decisions were chosen.
 Your users can better understand the path you follow and the selected tradeoffs of your design.
 They do not have to agree, but they can understand the arguments why you choose so.

-Static code generator is an actual good practice to provide the current documentation and tutorials for your components.
+Static code generator is actually a good practice to provide the current documentation and tutorials for your components.
 We write all our documentation in the Asciidoc format - including plantUML and highlighted source code - and generate our website using Hugo tool suite.

 Start small and improve your approach every day.